[expand all]

 Health requirements

-All aquatic animals exported to the EU intended for specific aquaculture establishments, for release into the wild or for other purposes excluding human consumption must travel under the health certificate found below.
+All aquatic animals exported to the EU intended for specific aquaculture establishments, for release into the wild or for other purposes excluding human consumption must travel under the health certificate set out in

-Certificate for movement of aquatic animals to the EU – effective April 2021:
+Certificate for movement of aquatic animals to the EU:

 Australian Departmental officers will only endorse health certification for aquatic animals destined to the EU if it is written in English and, where required, an official language of the EU Member State of the BIP where the animals will enter the EU.